VaclavDedik/jboss-seam/lib/readme.txt

   commons-digester-1.6.jar
   commons-codec-1.3.jar
   commons-beanutils-1.7.0.jar
+  commons-lang-2.1.jar
+  commons-collections-3.1.jar
   jstl.jar

-(Or use your preferred JSF 1.1/1.2 implementation.)
+Or use your preferred JSF 1.1/1.2 implementation.

+Note that commons-lang and commons-collections are only needed for server-side JSF state saving in MyFaces.

+To use the JBoss Cache, the following additional jars are required:

+  jgroups.jar
+  jboss-aop-jdk50.jar
+  jboss-cache-jdk50.jar

 To use Seam in with JBoss Embeddable EJB 3.0 or JBoss Microcontainer, the following extra jars are required: